pboyd/markov/README.md

 # Markov [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://godoc.org/github.com/pboyd/markov)

-`markov` is a Markov chain implementation in Go.

-It supports in-memory and disk based Markov chains.
+`markov` is a Markov chain for Go.
+The package contains a in-memory chain and a slower disk-based version, and functions to move between the memory and disk versions.

 ## Example